-Section 11 amends K.S.A.
+Section 12 amends K.S.A.
 19-1930, which requires the sheriff or the keeper of the jail in any county of the state to receive all prisoners committed to the sheriff's or jailer's custody by the authority of the United States or by the authority of any city located in such county.
-The bill provides that the sheriff and the keeper of the jail shall not be required to receive or detain a prisoner in custody until the prisoner has been examined by a medical care facility or healthcare provider if the prisoner appears to be: (1) Unconscious or having been unconscious at any time during custody or during the events leading to the person's custody; (2) suffering from a serious illness; (3) suffering from a serious injury; or (4) seriously impaired by alcohol or drugs or combination thereof.
+The bill provides that the sheriff and the keeper of the jail shall not be required to receive or detain a prisoner who is in the custody of an arresting agency until the prisoner has been examined by a medical care facility or healthcare provider if the prisoner appears to be: (1) Unconscious or having been unconscious at any time during custody or during the events leading to the person's custody; (2) suffering from a serious illness; (3) suffering from a serious injury; or (4) seriously impaired by alcohol or drugs or combination thereof.
 The bill defines these terms in new subsection (h).
 The bill also provides that the cost of the examination and resulting treatment is the financial responsibility of the prisoner receiving the examination or treatment.
+The Senate Committee on Judiciary amended the bill to provide that except as provided K.S.A.
+22-4612 (healthcare provider reimbursement for healthcare services rendered) and 22-4613 (prohibition against releasing a person to avoid medical cost), the prisoner shall remain in the custody of the arresting agency during the examination required in paragraph (2).